Tilting theory for extended module categories: Generalized Happel-Reiten-Smalo tilting

 By the triangle in the third row of the diagram, we have So $\Hom(\YY,\YY'')=0$, which implies that the morphism $a:\YY\to\YY''$ in the above diagram is zero.
 It follows that $\YY$ is a direct summand of $\YY'$ and hence belongs to $\F[m]$ by \Cref{lem:summand}.
 Therefore, $\XX$ is an object in $\F[m]*\T$. \end{proof}

 To give an alternative description for a torsion pair to be an $s$-torsion pair, we introduce the notions of $n$-factors and $n$-subobjects, which will also play an important role in the study of torsion theory and $\tau$-tilting theory in $m$-extended module categories in the remaining sections.
+We refer to \cite{W1,W2} for similar notions for module categories.

 \begin{definition} Let $\X$ be a subcategory of $\D^{[-(m-1),0]}$ and $n$ be a positive integer. \begin{enumerate} \item An object $\ZZ$ in $\D^{[-(m-1),0]}$ is called an $n$-factor of $\X$ provided that there are $n$ many triangles